Battery Levels & Mental Health in the Workplace

 According to Harvard Business Review though, nearly 40% of people admit that their company has not even asked them how they’re doing since the pandemic began.
 Pause.
 Let that sink in.
-Nearly 40% of people have never had a manager or leader check in to ask them how they’ve been doing, coping, struggling or managing their way through a period of a global pandemic, social unrest, isolation and general uncertainty.
+Nearly 4 in 10 people have never had a manager or leader check in to ask them how they’ve been doing, coping, struggling or managing their way through a period of a global pandemic, social unrest, isolation and general uncertainty.

 So how can we support the mental wellness of our employees?
 We can start by checking in.